minakshi9936/income-expenses-manager/README.md

 # Javascript-expenses-manager

-JavaScript tool to manager your incomes and expenses using your desktop.
+A sleek and efficient JavaScript tool to manage your income and expenses seamlessly on your desktop.

 ## Project overview